yongler/Peggle-clone/README.md

 actual tests, please write in this section.
 If you decide to write all of your tests in code, please delete this section.

+- Unit tests for models are written in code.

+### Level designer integration testing

+- Test palette
+    - Blue button
+        - When button is tapped, it should indicate that it is selected
+        - When button is tapped and game area is tapped and there are no colliding pegs and it is within game area, it should add a blue peg
+        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a blue peg
+    - Orange button
+        - When button is tapped, it should indicate that it is selected
+        - When button is tapped and game area is tapped and there are no colliding pegs  and it is within game area, it should add a orange peg
+        - When button is tapped and game area is tapped and there are colliding pegs or it is not within game area, it should not add a orange peg
+    - Clear button
+        - When button is tapped, it should indicate that it is selected
+        - When button is tapped and a peg is tapped, peg should be removed
+    - Pegs
+        - When long pressed, peg should be removed
+        - When dragged, peg should move to new location

+- Test storage
+    - Level name field
+        - When field is tapped, it should allow user to type
+    - Load button
+        - When load button is tapped with level name indicated, it should load the associated level
+        - When load button is tapped with level name not indicated, it should load the default "peggle.data"
+    - Save button
+        - When save button is tapped with level name indicated, it should save the level with the level name as "levelname.data"
+        - When save button is tapped with level name not indicated, it should save with the default name "peggle.data"
+    - Reset button
+        - When reset button is tapped, game area is cleared.

 ## Written Answers

 ### Design Tradeoffs